The strength of our curriculum is a reflection of our sense of belonging and exploring – to prepare for a world which we do not yet know.

 to stimulate a love of learning, to build aspirations and expectations, to encourage curiosity and critical thinking;

-to plan a curriculum which is founded in progressive skills and understanding;
+to plan a curriculum which is founded in progressive skills and understanding, which combines cumulative, spiral and segmented learning, and which makes links;

 to enable pupils to access real life and meaningful opportunities where the arts are integral;